nasingfaund/google-scraper/README.md

                      [-v {debug,info,warning,warn,error,critical,fatal}] [--print-results {all,summarize}]
                      [--view-config] [-V] [--clean] [--mysql-proxy-db MYSQL_PROXY_DB] [-s SEARCH_ENGINES]

 Scrapes Google, Yandex, Bing and many other search engines by forging HTTP requests that imitate browser searches or by using real browsers controlled by the Selenium framework.
 Multithreading support.

-optional arguments:
+Optional arguments:

   -h, --help            show this help message and exit -m {http,selenium,http-async}, --scrape-method {http,selenium,http-async}
                         The scraping type.
 There are currently three types: "http", "selenium" and "http-async".